3 min read

 HMRC mandates that this price must be set at the fair market value of the shares on the date the options are granted.
 This value is commonly called the "UMV" on the HMRC valuation.
 This is the difference between it being a CSOP or not.

-So while a formal HMRC valuation is not essential, it’s wise to get one to be sure that you’re setting the right price.
+So while a formal HMRC valuation is not essential, it’s wise to get a valuation to be sure that you’re setting the right price.

 Think of vesting as a roadmap outlining when employees earn the right to their CSOP options as well as when and under what conditions they can exercise them.